Reviewed By Joana Garrido DVM

 Hemp oil for dogs is created by cold-pressing hemp seeds.
 Thus, it is also called hemp seed oil.
 It can be processed into 2 types: refined and unrefined.

 Unrefined hemp oil is green in color and has a nutty flavor.
-It is often formulated with nutritious content and comes with raw, virgin, or pure labels.
+It is often formulated with nutritious contents and comes with raw, virgin, or pure labels.

 To understand why we need to distinguish the difference between hemp and marijuana.
 Both plants are subspecies of the cannabis plant (Cannabis sativa).
 However, their psychoactive properties are not the same.